Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/DFS_Channels_&_Radar.md

 DFS operations use different ways of exchanging information between STAs.
 Information can be put in specific elements:

-1. beacon
+1. Beacon
-2. probe response but a : the
+2. Probe Response
-3. action frame (specific frame can also be used to report information).
+3. Action Frame (specific frame can also be used to report information)